Know when to fold ‘em

 Of course, selling cow-calf pairs now likely means producers wind up with a smaller calf check come fall.
 A secondary hit on the balance sheet will come next year as producers reduce their herd numbers and ultimately reduce their income for the upcoming calf crop.

-Then, there are the tax implications.
+Then, there’s the tax implications.
 How should producers handle the sale of these pairs?

 “As of now, South Dakota hasn’t been declared in a state of drought by the USDA or President Trump; however, it may be a possibility that we could be in a drought disaster this summer,” said Sheila Jackson, an income partner and tax services manager for Casey Peterson & Associates, LTD located in Rapid City, S.D.
 “If that’s the case, there are a couple of options to defer income either through Section 451 or 1033.
 When selling pairs, we have to split the income between calves and cows, so we can allocate based on the value of the calf based on the time of the sale, not what it would have been worth when you normally would sell calves.”